top of page

 In a stroke of good fortune, it just so happens that AirCarbon is naturally meltable.

-Synthetic plastic doesn't go away because
+Traditional synthetic plastic doesn't go away in home compost

-it doesn't occur naturally in the environment.
+because it doesn't occur naturally in the environment.

 AirCarbon is different.